brian-dellabetta/Fusion.jl/docs/src/index.md

 [^a]: https://arxiv.org/abs/2304.01980
 [^b]: Other properties, like the frequency at which lasers are turned on and off, have to be likewise tuned to maintain the topological phase.
 [^helical]: While this helical topological phase has yet to be realized experimentally, several proposals exist involving the same building blocks as in the chiral phases.
 [^quasiparticle]: This may sound like science fiction -- how could a massive particle behave as though it has no mass?
 It is what makes condensed matter physics such a fascinating field.
-Electrons can similarly behave as though they are massless in [graphene](https://en.wikipedia.org/wiki/Graphene#Electronic_spectrum) (the honeycomb structure of graphene and the optical lattices above is not a coincidence.)
+Electrons can likewise have zero effective mass in [graphene](https://en.wikipedia.org/wiki/Graphene#Electronic_spectrum), a two-dimensional hexagonal lattice of Carbon atoms (in both cases, the honeycomb structure is essential).
 [^nutshell]: Check out the [Nuclear Fusion in a Nutshell](nuclear_fusion_nutshell.md#Nuclear-Fusion-in-a-Nutshell) page for a quick primer on everything you need to know about fusion to understand the argument, or [this nice explanation from the EIA](https://www.eia.gov/energyexplained/nuclear/).
 [^harvest]: If fusion occurs, this part should be fairly simple.
 Similar to [nuclear fission reactors](https://www.energy.gov/science/doe-explainsnuclear-fission), the high energy particles or radiation could be absorbed as heat, boil water, and drive steam turbines.
 It appears this is compatible as well with prior proposals for fusion-based [Space Propulsion Systems](https://web.archive.org/web/20060331033513id_/http://fusion.ps.uci.edu:80/artan/Papers/CBFRforSpacePropulsion.pdf).